JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 """)
 ```

-Here, we also see the second benefit of this data format:
-the data can be read by using a text editor.
+Here, we also see the second benefit of CSV data format: the data can be read by using a simple text editor.
-This is unlike many alternatives which require proprietary software.
+This differs from many alternative data formats which require proprietary software, e.g. Excel.

-This is all very nice, of course, but what if our data **contains commas** as values?
+This works wonders, but what if our data **contains commas `,`** as values?
 If we would naively write data with commas, it would make the files very hard to convert back to a table.
-Luckily, `CSV.jl` solves it for us automatically.
+Luckily, `CSV.jl` handles this for us automatically.
-Consider the following data with commas:
+Consider the following data with commas `,`:

 ```jl
 @sco grades_with_commas()